NENA911/NG911GISDataModel/README.md

 ---

 ## License
-Copyright © National Emergency Number Association.
+Copyright © 2018-2026 National Emergency Number Association.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.
 A copy of the License is available in the repository's [LICENSE](LICENSE.md) file.

-Unless required by applicable law or agreed to in writing the tools distributed under the License are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the License are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 See the License for the specific language governing permissions and limitations under the License.

 ---